 You don't have to be enrolled in Citi medical coverage to use this free service.
 Included Health provides you and your family members with expert medical opinions and support to help ensure you always receive the best care possible.

 Whether you need help finding the best physician in your area, information about a new diagnosis or treatment or support deciding if surgery is right for you, Included Health will assist you with such decisions.
 Included Health works with top doctors and specialists across the country and identifies the highest quality physicians for your unique needs.
+You can find a high quality, in-network provider anytime, day or night, through the Included Health app.

 Use Included Health any time, but especially if you need a second opinion on a new or long-term health issue or treatment plan.
-Sign up by visiting https://includedhealth.com/livewell Just follow the instructions for registering.
+Sign up by visiting https://includedhealth.com/livewell.
+Just follow the instructions for registering.
+You will earn Pulse Points (one guidance reward per program year) for engaging in an Expert Medical Opinion and a reward for registering with Included Health